 Our examples thus far have focused on confounding variables that are unobserved and vary across space (i.e., between sites).
 We have not discussed omitted confounding variables that differ across time.
 In the case of omitted confounders varying solely across time and not space (e.g., sites vary randomly in recruitment across space, but year-to-year regional variation in recruitment is correlated with year-to-year regional variation in temperature), we can use the same framework as above, swapping years for sites as clusters.
 If omitted confounders vary spatiotemporally, we can extend the framework further using the same principles (see Box 3).
 If time-varying confounders are uniform across sites (i.e., are additive with spatial confounders), then we can use a fixed effect of time and fixed effect of space (a TWFE model design from Wooldridge 2021) or a site-average of predictors and a time-average of predictors (a Two-Way Mundlak model design from Wooldridge 2021).
 If, however, temporal confounders differ by site, we need a more general solution.
 Fortunately, the first and second difference statistical model design provide easy solutions that deal with both spatial confounders and site-varying temporal confounders.

-Consider the following example: In addition to site-level oceanographic recruitment effects, the abundance of snails is influenced by coastal development over time at each site (Fig. 7A).
-Rates of development are not the same across all sites.
-As such it is difficult to separate out local coastal development’s signal from the signal of local temperature variation in a panel design.
+To illustrate these approaches, consider that, in addition to site-level oceanographic recruitment effects, the abundance of snails is influenced by coastal development over time at each site (Fig. 7A).
+However, rates of development are not the same across all sites.
+As such, separating the effect of local coastal development’s from the effect of local temperature variability on XXX is hard.
 To see this mathematically, consider a small modification to the dynamics of our system from eq.
 1:

 yij=β0+β1xij+γzi+λij+eij